ahmdtrdi/mini-project-spark/README.md

 - Feature scaling if necessary
 - Splitting data into training and testing sets

-#Modeling
+# Modeling

-We implement Linear Regression using Linear Regression
+implement Linear Regression using Linear Regression

 model = LinearRegression()